Fantom-Factory/afIoc/readme.md

 Where `<module-qname>` is the qualified type name of the pod's main module class.

-This is how IoC knows what modules each pod has.
-It is how the `addModulesFromPod("afIocEnv")` line works; IoC inspects the meta-data in the `afIocEnv` pod and looks up the `afIoc.module` key.
+This is how IoC knows what modules are in each pod.
+It is how the `addModulesFromPod("afIocEnv")` method works; IoC inspects the meta-data in the `afIocEnv` pod and looks up the `afIoc.module` key.
 It then loads the modules listed.

-The `afIoc.module` meta may also be a Comma Separated List (CSV) of module names; handy if the pod has many modules.
+The `afIoc.module` meta may be a Comma Separated List (CSV) of module names; handy if the pod has many modules.
 Though it is generally better (more explicit / less prone to error) to use the [@SubModule](http://pods.fantomfactory.org/pods/afIoc/api/SubModule) facet on a single module class.

 ## Services

 A service can be any old Fantom class.
 What differentiates a *service* from any other class is that you typically want to reuse a service in multiple places.
-An IoC Service is a class that is created and held by the IoC Registry.
-IoC may then inject that service into other classes, which may themselves be services.
+An IoC Service is a class that is created and held by an IoC scope.
+IoC may then inject that service into other classes; which may themselves be services.

 For IoC to instantiate and manage a service it needs to know:

 - How to build the service
 - What unique ID to store it under
 - What Fantom `Type` the service is
-- What scope it has (application or threaded)
-- What its proxy strategy is.

-(Scopes and proxy strategies are covered later, as they're kinda advanced topics.)
+- Which scopes it may be created by

 All these details are defined in the application's module.

 Note that IoC does not want an instance of your service.
 Instead it wants to know how to make it.
-That is because IoC will defer creating your service for as long as possible (lazy loading).
+That is because IoC will defer creating your service for as long as possible (lazy instantiation).

 If nobody ever asks for your service, it is never created.
 When the service is explicitly asked for, either by you or by anther service, only then is it created.

-Note that under the covers, all services are resolved via their unique service ids, injection by type is merely a layer on top, added for convenience.

 ### Build Your Own

-If we have a class `MyService` that we wish to use as a service, then we need to tell IoC how to build it.
-The simplest way is to declare a static *build* method in the module that creates the instance for us:
+If we we wish to use `MyService` as an IoC service, then we need to tell IoC how to build it.
+The simplest way is to declare a *build* method in `AppModule` that creates the instance for us:

 ```
 using afIoc

 // Example 1
-class AppModule {
+const class AppModule {

     @Build
-    static MyService buildMyService() {
+    MyService buildMyService() {
         return MyService()
     }
 }
 ```

-The method may be called anything you like and be of any scope (internal or even private), but it needs to be `static` and it needs the `@Build` facet.
+The method may be called anything you like and be of any scope (internal or even private), but it needs the `@Build` facet.

 Because of the `@Build` facet, IoC inspects the method and infers the following: